 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-That night the king could not sleep; so he ordered the book of the chronicles, the record of his reign, to be brought in and read to him.
+That night, the king couldn't sleep; so he ordered the records of the daily journal brought, and they were read to the king.

 God stepped in and caused the king to be restless and to request that the record of his reign be read to him.
 If you have children, you may have read to them to get them to go to sleep and that is the same thing that is happening here.
 This may seem like an unimportant point but, as we shall see, this supernatural act has major effects.

-It was found recorded there that Mordecai had exposed Bigthana and Teresh, two of the king's officers who guarded the doorway, who had conspired to assassinate King Xerxes.
+It was found written that Mordekhai had told about Bigtana and Teresh, two of the king's officers from the group in charge of the private entryways, who had conspired to assassinate King Achashverosh.

 In the reading of this record, the king was reminded of how Mordecai had saved his life (see chapter two).